emmajanedrews/base-template/_posts/2017-10-04-do-you-think-all-real-estate-agents-are-the-same.md

 We’ve been helping clients buy and sell homes for 30 years.
 In that time, we’ve developed a 19-point system that delivers proven results. &nbsp;<br><br>**To help our clients better understand this system and what it achieves, we’ve actually launched a new website:** [www.SellWithWHG.com.](http://www.sellwithwhg.com/)

 {% include pullquote.html %}

+There, you’ll not only find our 19-point selling system, but also samples of our marketing and professional photography.
+We believe in using high-quality service and marketing to help you get top dollar for your home.

+Additionally, you can find an area map showing the places within Northern Virginia we most frequently serve.

+But it isn’t just my team or I who believe we do a great job—to see what our clients are saying, **you can also find Zillow reviews from our clients on the website**, as well.

+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.